MintMCP

 Security Guardrails:

-• Block dangerous commands in real-time
+• Block risky commands in real time

-• Complete audit trail of all operations
+• Complete audit trail of agent operations

-• Prevent reading of environment secrets
+• Help prevent reading of environment secrets

 Sensitive File Protection: